othiym23/packard/CONTRIBUTING.md

 ## Prerequisites for developers

-- If you're using Node.js 4 or greater, you'll need a C++ compiler that complies to C++11 in order to build the small number of native modules this project uses.
+- If you're using Node.js 4 or greater, you'll need a C++ compiler that compiles to C++11 in order to build the small number of native modules this project uses.
 Right now, the only direct dependency is on @bnoordhuis's `buffertools`.
 - The MP3 tests require `eyeD3`, a python tool for inspecting and setting metadata, to be on your path.
-There isn't a reliable tool that I've found for writing ID3v2 tags in pure JS, and long experience with `id3lib` has led me disinclined to use anything that binds to it.
+There isn't a reliable tool that I've found for writing ID3v2 tags in pure JS, and long experience with `id3lib` has left me disinclined to use anything that binds to it.
 I've tried to integrate it in such a way that it will Just Work if it's on your path on Windows, and you should be able to get away with any version of eyeD3 0.6 or higher.